ops-tools/ops-revision/README.md

   -h, --help     Print help and exit
 ```

+### Options

+#### -l, --length

+The number of symbols the resulting revision will be cut to.
+The default algorithm for the revision is SHA-256 hash in hex truncated to 16 symbols, so the probability of collision will be 2^32 (2^(128/4)), which means you may face the collision in 1 of 4 billion produced revisions.

+#### -s, --symlink

+Takes dest name without added revision and makes a symlink to it.
+If the same symlink already exists, it will be replaced atomically by the new one using `mv` command.

+#### -n, --no-name

+Produces resulting files without src or dest name, but with revision only.

+#### -e, --sed

+Writing to stdout `sed` replace patterns formatted as `s/src/dest/g` for piping to sed to make some post-processing, like replacing include directives in other files.

+#### -h, --help

+Will print usage note with options list then exit.

 ## Examples

 Using ops-revision to make unique names for *.js* and *.css* files and replace occurrences in *index.html* using sed.
 This is a widely adopted technique to bust the browser's cache on frontend deploy.